 This guide to fathers’ rights and legal help explains many of the serious issues men face that could have a lifelong impact on their role as a father and on their children.
 If you are a divorcing dad, we urge you to seek expert help from an attorney early in the process.

 Custody Page has a goal to provide men dealing with divorce with all the tools and resources they need.
-For men with children, one of the most powerful resources is an experienced fathers’ rights attorney.
+For men with children, one of the most powerful resources are experienced fathers’ rights attorneys.
 They can help with parenting matters, especially maintaining access to your children and potentially securing legal custody and joint physical custody.

 What is a Fathers’ Rights Attorney?

-A fathers’ rights attorney is a practicing family law attorney with special interest and experience in custody and child support issues that affect fathers and their children.
+A father’s rights attorney (or father’s rights lawyer) is a practicing family law attorney with special interest and experience in custody and child support issues that affect fathers and their children.

 Family law attorneys often represent the parties in divorce proceedings.
 But, if you are a dad facing divorce, you need to know that not all family law lawyers are experienced in protecting fathers’ rights.

 There are many different areas of practice for attorneys.
 Even within family law, you have different specializations, include divorce, property settlements, and parenting matters.
 Some lawyers also have expertise in certain aspects of criminal law, especially domestic violence and false allegations.